Sample-return mission: Aerogel

 Aerogel is a silica-based porous solid with a sponge-like structure, 99.8% of whose volume is empty space.
 Aerogel has about 1/1000 of the density of glass.
 An aerogel was used in the Stardust spacecraft because the dust particles the spacecraft was to collect would have an impact speed of about 6 km/s.
-A collision with a dense solid at that speed could alter their chemical composition or perhaps vaporize them completely.
+A collision with a dense solid at that speed could alter their chemical composition or vaporize them completely.

 Since the aerogel is mostly transparent, and the particles leave a carrot-shaped path once they penetrate the surface, scientists can easily find and retrieve them.
 Since its pores are on the nanometer scale, particles, even ones smaller than a grain of sand, do not merely pass through the aerogel completely.
 Instead, they slow to a stop and then are embedded within it.
 The Stardust spacecraft has a tennis-racket-shaped collector with aerogel fitted to it.
 The collector is retracted into its capsule for safe storage and delivery back to Earth.
-Aerogel is quite strong and easily survives both launching and outer-space environments.
+Aerogel is quite strong and easily survives both launching and space environments.

 Robotic excavation and return

 Some of the riskiest and most difficult types of sample-return missions are those that require landing on an extraterrestrial body such as an asteroid, moon, or planet.
 It takes a great deal of time, money, and technical ability to even initiate such plans.
 It is a difficult feat that requires that everything from launch to landing to retrieval and launch back to Earth is planned out with high precision and accuracy.

 This type of sample return, although having the most risks, is the most rewarding for planetary science.
 Furthermore, such missions carry a great deal of public outreach potential, which is an important attribute for space exploration when it comes to public support.
-The only successful robotic sample-return missions of this type have been the Soviet Luna landers and Chinese Chang'e 5.
+The only successful robotic sample-return missions of this type have been Soviet Luna and Chinese Chang'e lunar landers.
+While other missions collected materials from asteroids by various means, they did so without "landing", given their very low gravity.